kvho2004/Data-Analysis-of-Duolingo-Learning-Data-ling343-/README.md

-IMPORTANT BEFORE STARTING THE QMD FILE:
-If you have not yet, please download the data set from source below and add it into your working folder.
+[IMPORTANT] If you are interested in replicating the code, please download the data set from source below and add it into your working folder.

 Source: https://www.kaggle.com/datasets/aravinii/duolingo-spaced-repetition-data?resource=download